dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 ## Why Dapr Shared?

-By default, when Dapr is installed into a Kubernetes Cluster, the Dapr Control Plane is in charge of injecting the daprd sidecar to workloads annotated with Dapr annotations (`dapr.io/enabled: "true"`).
-This mechanism delegates the responsibility of defining which workloads will be interacting with the Dapr APIs to the team in charge of deploying and configuring these workloads.
-Sidecars had the advantage of being co-located with your applications, so all communication between the application and the sidecar happens without involving the network.
+By default, when Dapr is installed into a Kubernetes cluster, the Dapr control plane injects a Dapr as sidecar to applications annotated with Dapr annotations ( `dapr.io/enabled: "true"`).
+Sidecars have many advantages including improved resiliency since there is an instance per application and all communication between the application and the sidecar happens without involving the network.

 <img src="/images/dapr-shared/sidecar.png" width=800 style="padding-bottom:15px;">